Boys bedroom ideas for playful personalities

 Embrace the playful side of a neutral palette for unexpected whimsy.

-Despite being one of the most popular and versatile colours in interior design, grey can often feel too grown up for younger boys.
+Despite being one of the most popular and versatile colours in interior design, grey can often feel too grown-up for younger boys.
 However, don’t discount it straight away!
 The muted tones are great for imbuing a peaceful vibe in the bedroom.
 Especially if you pair it with more colourful pastels and a cosy hideaway frame like a high sleeper or playhouse bed.

-Emphasise and complement the cool undertones of grey with smokey blues, subtle pinks, and mustard yellows to create an inspiring and creative bedroom.
+Emphasise and complement the cool undertones of a grey bed with smokey blues, subtle pinks, and mustard yellows to create an inspiring and creative bedroom.
 Complete the palette by adding dark shades such as slate and denim.

 7. Fit for a prince